 I opened Simple Pleasures Bed and Bath in 2005.
 In 2007, I was asked if I would be willing to substitute teach, which turned into a full-time need.
 In 2009, I decided to go back to school to obtain my degree in education.
 In 2012, I closed the store and began this new venture in teaching. (yes, I definitely got the "I told you so's" from my family!)

 I began my teaching career in 2012 at EIAA in the fourth grade.
 The following year I moved to the middle school teaching reading, writing, and social studies, which I LOVED!
 Reading and history have always been a passion of mine, so this became a dream job for me.
-This coming year, 2016-17, I will begin teaching math, instead of social studies, which makes me extremely nervous and excited at the same time.
+I began teaching middle school math in, 2016-17, instead of social studies, and continued to teach ELA until 2019.

 I graduated from the University of Texas - Tyler with my BS in Nursing.
 Before I left Texas, I was on the volunteer fire department for 13 years.
 I have worked in Med/ Surg, Peds, OB, Labor and delivery departments, as well as home health nursing.
 I was the Nurse Manager for 6 years at Elko Women's Health Center before finding EIAA.
 I have two grown sons and a wonderful daughter in law.
 I am very proud to be a part of EIAA!